josephrw12/cortex-c2/README.md

    cat lateral_output.txt

    ```
+ - The agent is purposely built to stop the same command from executing over and over again, so if you issue a command like plugin_download:rpibot and you see an error but you wish to run that command again then run plugin_download:rpibot-somerandom-text  and following that run plugin_download:rpibot once again

  - TO download plugins on demand (Thanks to for the idea: https://sabotagesec.com/)
  - That is the benign plugin you can compile and place your own pluigns in the ./team_server/downloads folder
 ```